KENSINGTON PARK

 Definitions

-1. Ballot Election – Ballot elections are required when there is more than one nominated candidate for an office.
-Membership of voters shall be verified upon entry to the Annual Meeting to ensure they are members in good standing (Article III, No.4).
-A maximum of two votes per household will be accepted for members in good standing.
-If a tenant wishes to pay dues to become a member in good standing, in addition to the property owner, then they may also have voting rights.
-Minors are not permitted to vote (must be 18 years or older).
-The Nominating Committee members are charged with counting the ballots.
+candidate for an office.
+Membership of voters shall be verified upon entry to the Annual Meeting to ensure they are members in good standing.
+A maximum of two votes per households will be accepted for members in good standing.
+If a tenant wishes to pay dues to become a member in good standing in addition to the property owner, then they may also have voting rights.
+Minors are not permitted to vote ( must be 18 years or older).

-– A voice vote can be requested when there is only one candidate for each office.
-Membership of voters shall be verified upon entry to the Annual Meeting to ensure they are members in good standing (Article III, No.4).
+candidate for each office.
+Membership of voters shall be verified upon entry to the Annual Meeting to ensure they are members in good standing.
 One vote shall equal one voice and minors are not permitted to vote.

 Article IX